 Understanding your soil is the first step to growing healthy vegetables, fruit trees, and flowers.
 Some plants grow well in acidic soils, others in alkaline, and yet some prefer a neutral pH level.

 Yes, some plants thrive better in moderately acidic soil (pH 5.6 to 6.0), slightly acidic soil (6.1 to 6.5), or soil that is strongly acidic (5.1 to 5.5).
 Additionally, few tolerate very strongly acidic soils (pH 4.0 to 5.0) . pH 7 is the neutral point.

 - Radishes.
-Radishes grow best in light, sandy loams.
-A quick-going root crop, they thrive in slightly acidic to neutral soil with pH 6.0 -7.0.
+Radishes grow best in light, sandy loam.
+A quick-going root crop, they thrive in slightly acidic to neutral soil with pH 6.0-7.0.

 - Sweet potatoes.
-Unlike radishes, these crops have a long growing time but are a valuable source of vitamin A. Soils with a pH of 5.6 to 6.5 should suit them.
+Unlike radishes, these crops require a long, warm growing season.
+Soils with a pH of 5.6 to 6.6 should suit them.

-- Peppers (most varieties).
-Bell peppers, Jalapeno, chili peppers, and others require well-draining soil and a pH of 6.0 to 7.
+- Peppers such as chili peppers and bell peppers prefer well-drained soil and a pH of 5.5 to 6.5.

 - Parsley.
 A popular fast-growing herb, parsley enjoys soil in the range of 6.0 to 7.0 pH.
-Additionally, you can grow it easily from seed in well-draining, nutrient-rich soil.
+Additionally, you can grow parsley easily from seed in well-drained, nutrient-rich soil.

 - Carrots.
-Another popular and versatile root vegetable, carrots need a light, well-drained, and slightly acidic to neutral soil.
+Another popular and versatile root vegetable, carrots need light, well-drained, and neutral to slightly acidic soil.

 - Cucumbers.
 These salad veggies are also acid-tolerant plants.
 Plant in a sunny position in light, fertile soil that is slightly acidic.

 - Squash.
 Summer varieties take up to 60 days to mature.
 However, winter squash needs longer mild growing conditions.
-Overall, squash prefers a pH of 6.0 to 6.8.
+Overall, squash prefers a soil pH of 5.5 to 6.8.

 Other Vegetables That Like Acidic Soil

 - Turnips.
 Both the roots and green tops can be eaten.
 Also, the plants need light, rich soil that is slightly acidic to neutral.

 - Parsnips.
 Like turnips, these roots have many culinary uses.
 You can also similarly grow them but in soil pH of 6.0 to 6.8.

 - Beans.
 Most varieties of beans will thrive in warm sunny positions in the garden.
-Additionally, beans do well in soil with a pH of 5.5 up to neutral 7.5.
+Additionally, beans do well in soil that is slightly acidic to neutral.